-Our plan provides a Medicare Part B premium buy-down (also called a Medicare Part B Premium Giveback) that lowers the cost of your monthly Medicare Part B premium by \$2 a month (if you are not receiving government assistance that pays the Medicare Part B premium for you).
-This buy-down is set-up by Medicare and administered through the Social Security Administration (SSA).
-Depending on how you pay your monthly Medicare Part B premium, the \$2 buy-down may be credited to your Social Security or Railroad Retirement check or credited to the amount you owe for your monthly Medicare Part B premium (please note, our plan does not pay you the \$2 directly).
-The Medicare Part B buy-down may take a few months to be set-up by SSA, but you will receive the \$2 buy-down for all the months you are enrolled in VIVA MEDICARE Classic during 2025 (unless you begin receiving government assistance that pays your Medicare Part B premium).
+The buy-down lowers the cost of your monthly Medicare Part B premium.
+The buy-down is not offered to members that are receiving government assistance that pays the Medicare Part B premium for you.

+The buy-down is set-up by Medicare and administered through the Social Security Administration (SSA).
+Depending on how you pay your monthly Medicare Part B premium, the buy-down may be credited to your Social Security or Railroad Retirement check or credited to the amount you owe for your monthly Medicare Part B premium (please note, our plan does not pay you directly).

+The Medicare Part B buy-down may take a few months to be set-up by SSA, but you will receive the buy-down for all the months you are enrolled in VIVA MEDICARE Plus during 2025 (unless you begin receiving government assistance that pays your Medicare Part B premium).